KamilleModules/Ekom/doc/cart.md

 But don't think to much about it, because I've chosen already.
 There is no such thing as an out-of-date cart, that's too much problems that I see coming as a dev.

+Update: see my cart philosophy section later in this document

 And if you take the real world analogy it makes sense: imagine you go to a big shopping place and you put items in your card.
 Now someone calls you: you have an emergency, you must leave the place.